cerodell/sphinx-quickstart-guide/docs/source/demo.rst

 I hope everyone has an `ssh key <https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh>`_ setup with `GitHub <https://github.com/>`_ if not I hope you know your GitHub password and like typing it!

 Here is what the repo contains
-*The wfrt.yml will be helpful for the installation processes*

 .. code-block:: bash